abellliam/textgen-LSTM/README.md

 These 50 random sentences were generated using the provided nursery_rhymes_clean.txt (Titles removed, corpus cleaned) and a computed 94% accurate model

+---

-`When she came back The dog sat inoa offe came to yonder wee town, e-ho!
+When she came back The dog sat inoa offe came to yonder wee town, e-ho!

 As the light-hearted fairy, heigh ho!